 The longest journey you will ever take is the 18 inches from your head to your heart. — Moikanos

-Releasing old emotional energies is a process, you can find all the details in How to Release Your Emotional Baggage?
+Releasing old emotional energies is a process 🙂 Do you want to know more about it?
+You can find all the details in How to Release Your Emotional Baggage?
 Feel Your Feelings in the Body 🙂

 You will never be able to escape from your heart.
 So it’s better to listen to what it has to say. ―